spadgos/sublime-jsdocs/README.md

 ## Usage ##

 > Below are some examples of what the package does.
-The pipe (`|`) indicates where the cursor will be after the action has run.
 Note that there are no keyboard shortcuts required to trigger these completions - just type as normal and it happens for you!

 ### Docblock completion ###